 worship & youth church @ 10a Sunday

-Our Sonrise Service is held at our cemetery, just over the hill from our church.
+Our Son-rise Service is normally held at our cemetery, just over the hill from our church.
+But THIS year (4/4/21) it will be behind Faith Hall - adjacent to our main building.
 This is a very casual service, and you may want to bring a chair to sit in.
 Easter morning is usually brisk, so please dress accordingly.
 This service is a way to experience Easter worship in a different setting.
 Reminding us of the morning that Mary, Peter, John and Mary arrived at the tomb to see Jesus was risen!
 If you need directions to the cemetery, please click here.